vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Mouse Input And DeltaTime.md

 If you are using combined input with a joystick, only scale the joystick portion of this input.

-:::info{.small}
+:::warning
 You will need to reduce the sensitivity to compensate for this change.
 :::

 ### Why?
 Mouse input is already a delta (a rate of change).
 > How many units the mouse travelled this frame

-It is already dependent on the time between frames.
+It is *already* dependent on the time between frames.

 DeltaTime scaling will make the value **frame rate dependent**.
 If your game has hitches, you will feel it as jumpiness, as a longer frame-time will give you more time to move your mouse, which you then incorrectly scale again with a larger `deltaTime` value.